Online Relationship Counseling for Seniors

 • Changes in lifestyle and income may even make it difficult to go to therapy or afford services.

-Online counseling is bridging the gap for people who otherwise might not seek help.
+Online counseling is bridging the gap for senior citizens who otherwise might not seek help.
 Seniors have embraced technology in a big way and online counseling is becoming an increasingly attractive option.
-The couple can enjoy therapy from the comfort of their home, which can be especially important for those who have mobility or transportation issues or who live far away.
+The couple can enjoy therapy from the comfort of their home, helping to overcome the obstacle of limited mobility.

 Older couples are also spared the anxiety of being stigmatized for seeking help.
 While it’s true that perceptions are changing, many people, young and old, still fear being judged for getting therapy.
 Online counseling from home affords an additional level of privacy.

 For couples on a fixed income, affordability may also be a significant factor.
-Online marriage counseling services tend to be more affordable and flexible in scheduling.
+Online marriage counseling services tend to be more affordable than traditional in-office sessions.

 Dawn Ferera